 Tucked within the quiet stone cliffs of Utsunomiya, Oya Temple (大谷寺), also known as Oya Kannon (大谷観音), offers families with kids a chance to explore Japan’s only temple carved directly into volcanic rock.
 Visiting this temple feels like stepping into a living cave filled with centuries of stories, where cool air and stone carvings spark endless curiosity.
 Just a short walk away, the towering Heiwa Kannon (平和観音) statue, also known as the Oya statue, rises gracefully from the rock face, a peaceful guardian watching over the valley.
 Together, the statue and the ancient temple create a family adventure that blends mystery, culture, and calm in one unforgettable stop.

-Planning a trip to Utsunomiya?
-Be sure to check out our Nikko with Kids guide for temples, waterfalls, nature adventures, logistics, and even a few hotel ideas just a short train ride away.
-For families staying in Tokyo, our Tokyo Family Travel Guide covers where to stay, how to get around, and what to eat with kids.
-You can then visit the Tokyo with Kids Hub to find all our guides, adventure stories, and age-specific tips conveniently in one easy place.
-Want more ideas?
-See our full Ultimate Guide to Family Attractions in Japan with Kids for the best castles, shrines, theme parks, and more.
-And if you’re looking to extend your trip, check out our Sendai with Kids guide, it’s only a short train ride away.
+As you plan your trip to Utsunomiya, this guide is a great place to start!
+If you’re basing your trip in Tokyo, our Tokyo Family Travel Guide covers where to stay, how to get around, and what to eat with kids.
+You can also visit the Tokyo with Kids Hub to find all our guides, adventure stories, and age-specific tips in one easy place.
+For more inspiration across Japan, browse our Ultimate Guide to Family Attractions in Japan with Kids for theme parks, cultural treasures, nature adventures, and hands-on experiences.

 Disclaimer: This post contains affiliate links.
 If you click to purchase, it’s at no extra cost to you… when you book through our links, you help support LuNi Travels and the family guides we create!